A01663/learngit/readme.txt

-git is a version contonl system. git is free software.
+git is a distributed verison contonl system. git is free software.